ibireme/YYCache/README.md

 ![Disk benchmark result](https://raw.github.com/ibireme/YYCache/master/Benchmark/Result_disk.png
 )

-You may [download](http://www.sqlite.org/download.html) and compile the lastest version of sqlite and ignore the libsqlite3.dylib in iOS system to get higher performance.
+You may [download](http://www.sqlite.org/download.html) and compile the latest version of sqlite and ignore the libsqlite3.dylib in iOS system to get higher performance.

 See `Benchmark/CacheBenchmark.xcodeproj` for more benchmark case.